How Can I Address My Puppy’s Chewing Habits During This Stage?

 Utilizing baby gates or playpens

 To limit your puppy's access to certain areas of your home, consider utilizing baby gates or playpens.
-These barriers can effectively confine your puppy to designated spaces where they can safely roam and without the risk of destructive chewing.
+These barriers can effectively confine your puppy to designated spaces where they can safely roam and play without the risk of destructive chewing.
 This method allows you to gradually introduce new areas of the house as your puppy matures and learns acceptable chewing behaviors.

-Designating dog-friendly areas
+Designating -friendly areas

 Creating dedicated dog-friendly areas in your home can help redirect your puppy's chewing habits.
-Set up a specific area with their bed, toys, and water bowl where they can freely explore and indulge in appropriate chewing.
+Set up a specific area with their bed, toys, and bowl where they can freely explore and indulge in appropriate chewing.
 This will provide them with a sense of ownership and minimize the temptation to chew on forbidden objects.

-Supervision and Active Engagement
+Supervision and Engagement

 Keep a watchful eye